How to make traditional Irish Porridge

 On the other hand, Scottish porridge is made from oatmeal that has been ground into a fine powder and then simmered in water or milk until it thickens into a smooth, creamy consistency.
 Scottish porridge is often served with salt, while Irish porridge is usually sweetened with honey or brown sugar.
 Both are nutritious and filling breakfast options that have been enjoyed for centuries in their respective countries.

-This Irish Porridge Recipe is a basic but traditional recipe that shows you how to make porridge with water.
-Try to add various ingredients to this Irish Porridge Recipe to make it even tastier than it already is like add some nuts, seeds or just a bit of fruit.
+This Irish Porridge Recipe is a traditional recipe that shows you how to make porridge with water.
+Try adding various ingredients to this Irish Porridge Recipe to make it even tastier than it already is, like adding nuts, seeds, or just a bit of fruit.
 This Irish Porridge Recipe is so versatile I hope you try it out and learn how to make porridge the right way for yourself.

 Irish porridge recipe